-P 30.001 PRINCIPLES GOVERNING ADVERTISING IN ALL PUBLICATIONS OF THE FLORIDA MEDICAL ASSOCIATION communication is carried out through the regular production and distribution of its publications.
+P 30.001 PRINCIPLES GOVERNING ADVERTISING IN ALL PUBLICATIONS OF THE FLORIDA MEDICAL ASSOCIATION

+The Florida Medical Association (FMA) seeks to promote the science and art of medicine and the betterment of public health.
+In serving these aims, the FMA communicates regularly with the members of the medical profession, with professional persons in allied fields, and with the public.
+A substantial part of this communication is carried out through the regular production and distribution of its publications.
 The appearance of advertising in FMA is not an FMA guarantee or endorsement of the product or service.
 The fact that an advertisement for a product, service or company has appeared in the FMA publication shall not be referred to in collateral advertising.
-As a matter of policy, the FMA will sell advertising space in its publications when (1) the buyer believes purchase of such space represents a sound expenditure, and (2) the inclusion of advertising material does not interfere with the purpose of the publication.
+As a matter of policy, the FMA will sell advertising space in its publications when (1) the buyer believes purchase of such space represents a sound expenditure, and (2) the inclusion of advertising material does not interfere with the purpose of the publications.
 These principles are applied by the FMA in determining the eligibility of products and services for advertising in FMA publications.
 The FMA reserves the right to refuse advertising in any of its publications which it considers to contradict or contravene in any manner the goals and purposes of the FMA as set forth in the Association's Bylaws.
 (BOG Rpt A, HOD 1986) (Reaffirmed HOD 1996) (Reaffirmed HOD 2006) (Reaffirmed as amended HOD 2017)